ahilbers/importance_subsampling/README.md

 - `model_files/`: power system model generating files, for `Calliope` (see acknowledgements)
 - `data/`: demand and weather time series data
   - `demand_wind.csv`: demand and wind time series used in paper
-  - `demand_wind_national_grid.csv`: demand and wind time series used in supplementary material

 ### Code